Why is my period late? 10 reasons why your period is late (not pregnant)

 Any of the above could indicate a more serious underlying condition, and, regardless, you should always bring up worrying menstrual cycle changes to your healthcare provider or ObGyn.12

 A lot of the time, a period that’s late by a day or two is nothing to worry about.
-But if you’re 100% sure you aren’t pregnant and your period is suspiciously missing for more than a few days, it’s a good idea to bring it up with a qualified healthcare professional.
+But if you have no signs of pregnancy, and you’re 100% sure you aren’t pregnant, yet your period is suspiciously missing for more than a few days, it’s a good idea to bring it up with a qualified healthcare professional.

 In some cases, a late period or irregular cycle is due to more than one factor – or it may be seemingly random.
 Regardless, take it as a sign to check in with yourself and pay extra-close attention to what your body is telling you at that time.
 You might just need a weekend off to catch up on sleep, step away from the computer screen, and eat a nourishing meal.